Sally Wister: Sally Wister's Journal

-Although a number of the soldiers noted in the journal did not survive the war, Stoddert did, although "much indispos'd" as of 1780.
+Although a number of the soldiers noted in the journal did not survive the Revolutionary War, Stoddert did, although "much indispos'd" as of 1780.
 He returned to Maryland, married a woman named Sally, and died "from the lingering effects of the hardships of camp life" in 1793.

 The letters constituting the journal, 48 pages in all, remained at the Wister house until about 1830, years after their author's death.
-At that time her brother Charles Wister loaned them to Debby Norris, by then the married Deborah (Mrs. George) Logan of Stenton.
+At that time, her brother Charles Wister loaned them to Debby Norris, who was by then Mrs. George Logan of Stenton.
 The journal as a whole was not widely published until 1902, although excerpts were published earlier or in restricted circulation.
 The book received favorable reviews, with The New York Times praising the "exhaustive biographical notes" published with it.
 According to The Athenaeum:

+Death

+Sally Wister died in Germantown, Pennsylvania, on April 21, 1804.
+She was more withdrawn in later life and "much occupied with religious matters".
+As far as is known, she never saw Major Stoddert again, and she died unmarried.

+Benjamin Rush noted her death in The Philadelphia Gazette on April 25, 1804, lauding her "prudence, virtue, piety, and eminent acquirements".